(321) 926-3242

 For platforms like Facebook, you can memorialize the account or request deletion.
 Memorialized accounts serve as a place for friends and family to share memories.
 To do this, you’ll need proof of death, such as a death certificate.

 To close a Twitter account, provide proof of death and your identification to their support team.
-They’ll guide you through the process of deactivation.
+They’ll guide you through the deactivation process.

 Instagram allows for similar steps.
 The account can be memorialized or removed by submitting a request with proof of passing and evidence of your relationship to the deceased.